- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Since the inception of Apple’s Airpods, wireless and cordless earbuds have become all the rage.
 While the first-party option will give some status points, they don’t offer much outside of their cordless form.

-At nearly $200 (For the latest prices and discounts, check here), the price is a little bit difficult to justify, considering the buds don’t sound much better than the included Apple EarPods.
+At nearly $200, the price is a little bit difficult to justify, considering the buds don’t sound much better than the included Apple EarPods.
 At a slightly higher price point, the Here One earbuds provide the same wireless and cordless form with an extended feature set and great sound.